Most Common Drugs in Florida

 Heroin is not legal to obtain or use in any state.
 The issue with heroin abuse in Florida may be related to a few factors, according to a 2014 article in Reuters:

-- Because Florida is a southern state, heroin can be easily brought into Florida from Mexico.
+- South Florida Drug Trafficking: Because Florida is a southern state, heroin can be easily brought into Florida from Mexico.

-- The age group that appears most affected by heroin abuse includes young adults 18-29 years old.
+- Florida Opioid Epidemic & Demographics: The age group that appears most affected by heroin abuse includes young adults 18-29 years old.

-While the above figures relate to illegal substances, two legal substances remain the most abused drugs in the state.
+While the above figures relate to illegal drugs in Florida, two legal substances remain the most abused drugs in the state.
 Alcohol continues to be the main drug of abuse in Florida, and tobacco is also consistently used.
 The following facts illustrate the prevalence of both substances in the state:

 - According to the Substance Abuse and Mental Health Services Administration and the state’s website, alcohol is the most commonly abused drug observed in drug treatment admissions in Florida.

-- In 2009, nearly 14,000 people were admitted for treatment for an alcohol use disorder in Florida.
+- In 2009, nearly 14,000 people were admitted for treatment for alcohol abuse in Florida.

 - An additional 8,400 people were admitted for treatment of alcohol abuse and some other secondary drug of abuse.